amauryverschooren/HASP-LVGL/README.md

-# HASP-LVGL
+# hasp-lvgl

 This is one of my latest projects.
 I wanted a way to control all of my HA devices without needing to go to the web interface.
 I stumbled on HASP (HomeAssistantSwitchPanel).
 This is the main project that most of the people use.
-In my case, i use the HASP-LVGL.
+In my case, i use the hasp-lvgl.
 This is a fork of the original HASP project but is standing fully on it's own.
 It does has some nice extra features in it.
 The biggest reason i went for LVGL is the abbility to use much cheaper displays.
 Also you have more options to decide what kind of screen you want to use.

 ## Screens